Gabriel Moreno Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Gabriel Moreno, who went 0-for-4 last time in action, take on Dustin May and the Los Angeles Dodgers at Chase Field, Thursday at 10:10 PM ET.
+The Arizona Diamondbacks and Gabriel Moreno, who went 1-for-4 with a double last time in action, battle Clayton Kershaw and the Los Angeles Dodgers at Chase Field, Friday at 9:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Padres.
+In his most recent appearance, he went 1-for-4 with a double against the Dodgers.

 Gabriel Moreno Game Info & Props vs. the Dodgers